|

 relatives and the needy; and Eid-Milad-un-Nabi,

+which celebrates Mohammad's birthday.
 Visas: Visas are required by

 nationals from most European and English-speaking